 We regularly work with designated content owners within each school/college and department in the development of content for their areas by providing access to NYIT’s content management system (CMS), training them on the CMS, offering guidance on best practices, and troubleshooting problems they are experiencing.

-For requests regarding web training, updates, events postings, and other web-related items, please get in touch with your Point of Contact.
-If you need assistance on a specific web page, please include the page's URL (example: nyit.edu/campus_life).
+For requests regarding web training, updates, events postings, and other web-related items, please place a request.
+If you need assistance on a specific web page, please include the page’s URL (example: nyit.edu/campus_life).

 Guidelines and Best Practices

 When developing web content, we ask all web content developers to follow these NYIT guidelines:

 In addition, please keep these best practices in mind when developing web content: